ErpNetDocs/tech/modules/projects/agile/configuration-and-structure/project-definitions/project-groups.md

 - a **Product Development Projects** group for Mobile App, API Platform, and Reporting Module

 This way, marketing projects can share milestones like "Campaign Live", while product development projects can share areas like "Release Management", without interfering with each other.

+*For more details on how [Project Areas](project-areas.md) and [Project Milestones](project-milestones.md) are defined and applied,
+and how their scope is influenced by Projects and Project Groups, see the respective documentation pages.*

 ![Project Groups](pictures/project-groups.png)